 Feed Management in Commercial Pig Farming

-- In any livestock business either for meat or milk needs good nutritious feed.
+- In any livestock business, either meat or milk needs a good nutritious feed.
 Good feed inputs make quick weight gain in commercial pig farming.
-You should stick to feeding schedule of all the animals in the house.
-Uncontaminated feed should be supplied along with fresh and clean water.
-Buying feed from market may incur some expenses.
+You should stick to the feeding schedule of all the animals in the house.
+The uncontaminated feed should be supplied along with fresh and clean water.
+Buying feed from the market may incur some expenses.
 If you have 1 to 2 acres of land, you can grow grain crops like paddy/rice, maize, sorghum, wheat, oats, and millets.
 Saving on feed cost directly reflects in pig farming profits.

-- Apart from regular feed, supplemental feeds like fishmeal, oil cakes. mineral mixtures, salt cubes can be added in regular pig diet.
+- Apart from regular feed, supplemental feeds like fishmeal, oil cakes. mineral mixtures, salt cubes can be added to the regular pig diet.

-- You can mix antibiotics of 10 mg/kg of feed/fodder with the instruction of veterinary professional.
+- You can mix antibiotics of 10 mg/kg of feed/fodder with the instruction of a veterinary professional.